-This proposed development is sited at an appropriate location for increased density as it is close to Esquimalt Road, BC Transit routes, and the CFB Esquimalt, one of the major employers in the
+This proposed development is sited at an appropriate location for increased density as it is close to Esquimalt Road, BC Transit routes, and the CFB Esquimalt, one of the major employers in the Capital Regional District.

-Township.
 This proposed development will increase the number of dwelling units in the Township in addition to creating a greater diversity in housing types.
 Moreover, over 150 square metres of interior space and 100 square metres of exterior space will be dedicated to a Group Children's Day Care Centre.

-- 2. Organizational Implications This Request for Decision has no organizational implications. - 3.
-Financial Implications

-This Request for Decision has no financial implications.

-- 4. Sustainability & Environmental Implications The applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved [Appendix E]. - 5.
+- Organizational Implications Further to Staff Report DEV-19-314, this Request for Decision has no organizational implications. - Financial Implications Further to Staff Report DEV-19-314, this Request for Decision has no financial implications. - 4.
+Sustainability & Environmental Implications Further to Staff Report DEV-19-314, the applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved. - 5.
 Communication & Engagement

 As this is an OCP Amendment and Rezoning application, should it proceed to a Public Hearing, notices would be mailed to tenants and owners of properties within 100m (328ft) of the subject property.
-In order to satisfy the requirements of the Local Government Act, a notice to relevant government and institutional stakeholders within the Capital Region would be required.
+In order to satisfy the requirements of the Local Government Act, a notice to relevant government and institutional stakeholders within the Capital Region has been completed.
 Three signs indicating that the property is under consideration for a change in Zoning have been installed on the Constance Avenue frontage.
 In addition, three signs have been installed on the Nelson Street frontage and one sign has been installed on the Miles Street frontage.
 These signs would be updated to include the date, time, and location of the Public Hearing.

 As required by the Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties within 100 m of the subject property soliciting comments and inviting residents to attend a public open house.
 The meeting was held on February 22, 2019 at the CFB Esquimalt Wardroom at 1586 Esquimalt Road.
-Staff confirms that the applicant has provided the required submissions indicating that 12 people attended the meeting [Appendix J].
+Staff confirms that the applicant has provided the required submissions indicating that 12 people attended the meeting.